Sign In Try Free

 Capability Gixo Lumen Gamma

-Build from a topic, notes, briefs, articles, and uploaded reference material A topic, pasted text, or an import2
+Build from a topic, notes, briefs, articles, and uploaded reference material A topic, pasted text, or an imported document, as documented mid-2026

-Export formats PPTX, PDF, HTML, and slide images PDF, PPTX, PNG, Google Slides2
+Export formats PPTX, PDF, HTML, and slide images PDF, PNG, and PPTX; Google Slides handoff uses the PPTX export1

-Themes & layouts 33 themes · 26 slide layouts Template/theme library2
+Themes & layouts 33 themes · 25 slide layouts Template and theme library, general purpose rather than deck-type specific

-Source grounding & citations Grounds in your own sources, with a built-in citation and source-review surface Gamma Agent can search the web and insert citations2
+Source grounding & citations Grounds in your own sources, with a built-in citation and source-review surface Gamma Agent can search the web and insert citations

-Presenter tools present mode, speaker notes, timer, and shareable delivery Present mode2
+Presenter tools present mode, speaker notes, timer, and shareable delivery Exports reflect Present Mode rather than Edit Mode2

 Where Gamma is genuinely strong